pakrat01/Scripts/README.md

 To run:
 `fim [directory/to/start/search/at] <file-to-search-for>`

-If the file is found, then it will be opened in vim to edit.
+~~If the file is found, then it will be opened in vim to edit.
 If it is not found, the script will ask if you want to make the file.
-If you decide to make the file, this script will attempt to use the `ini.sh` script to initialize the file, and if that fails will just use `touch` to create the file.
+If you decide to make the file, this script will attempt to use the `ini.sh` script to initialize the file, and if that fails will just use `touch` to create the file.~~

+Shows all files with a matching name to the search, and prompts the user to choose a file.
+If the user inputs -1, they are asked if they want to create the file in the current directory.
+File creation is attempted with `ini.sh` first, then with `touch` if that fails.

 ### ini.sh